- Home ›

 The presence of one's online feeds can feel like the third entity in the marriage.
 Not surprisingly, social media posts often create distance in a relationship, hurt feelings, jealousy, and even infidelity.

-However, the effects of social media remain present after filing.
-A post of intimate pictures or one that has negative information about the other spouse can affect outcomes in the divorce agreement regarding financial support and child custody.
+A post of intimate pictures or one that has negative information about the other spouse can affect divorce negotiations, impact custody, and have long-lasting effects.
 What you post is what people see—including your spouse's divorce attorney.

 Social Media and Divorce Statistics